-- 3.1. maintain a high standard and quality of work; - 3.2. maintain and develop knowledge and understanding relevant to their role and any required area of expertise; - 3.3. continuously seek to improve work performance and bring about improvements in the workplace; - 3.4. exercise care, responsibility and sound judgement when carrying out their duties; - 3.5. maintain adequate documentation to support decision making; - 3.6. take reasonable care of their safety and health; - 3.7. take reasonable steps that their acts and or omissions do not adversely affect the health and safety of others; - 3.8. comply with policies or procedures; - 3.9. refrain from carrying out their duties under the influence of alcohol, illegal substance, or any substance which impairs work performance or poses an actual or potential risk to the health and safety of themselves or others; - 3.10. not ignore work duties or waste time during working hours; - 3.11. not take or attempt to take improper advantage of any information gained during employment; - 3.12. not take or attempt to take improper advantage of their position to benefit themselves or others; - 3.13. not allow personal political views, affiliations or personal interests to influence the performance of their duties or responsibilities; - 3.14. maintain confidentiality; - 3.15. foster collegiality among members of the Diocese and broader Church community; and - 3.16. report to the Diocesan HR & WHS Manager or the Worker's supervisor any instance where the Worker believes they have observed or they themselves, have been the subject of inappropriate workplace behaviours.
+- 3.1.
+Maintain a high standard and quality of work; - 3.2.
+Maintain and develop knowledge and understanding relevant to their role and any required area of expertise; - 3.3.
+Continuously seek to improve work performance and bring about improvements in the workplace; - 3.4.
+Exercise care, responsibility and sound judgement when carrying out their duties; - 3.5.
+Maintain adequate documentation to support decision making; - 3.6.
+Take reasonable care of their safety and health; - 3.7.
+Take reasonable steps that their acts and or omissions do not adversely affect the health and safety of others or themselves; - 3.8.
+Comply with policies or procedures; - 3.9.
+Not carry out their duties under the influence of alcohol, illegal substance, or any substance which impairs work performance or poses an actual or potential risk to the health and safety of themselves or others; - 3.10.
+Not ignore work duties or waste time during working hours; - 3.11.
+Not take or attempt to take improper advantage of any information gained during employment; - 3.12.
+Not take or attempt to take improper advantage of their position to benefit themselves or others;

+- 3.13.
+Not allow personal political views, affiliations or personal interests to influence the performance of their duties or responsibilities; - 3.14.
+Maintain confidentiality; - 3.15.
+Foster collegiality among members of the Diocese and broader Church community; and - 3.16.
+Report to the People and Capability Advisor or the Worker's supervisor any instance where the Worker believes they have observed or they themselves, have been the subject of inappropriate workplace behaviours.